 Which is your favorite image that you have shot?

 It is an image I shot in the Atacama Desert, award-winning in a national contest, and my first photography 1st place, which gave me great satisfaction.
 Beyond the photo itself, that moment gave me the push to continue believing in my work and my talent.
 It was the starting point of the adventure that brought me to this point.

 Do you get to take in the beauty of the places you travel to, just as a traveler?

 One hundred percent!
 Every time I travel, the thing that most amazes me is the beauty of the places that I visit, every travel and every place has touched my soul deeply, and photography came second, because I’m so overwhelmed with the beauty of those places that I want to show them to the world through my photography.

 I think I enjoy more the beauty of the places I visit, the experience I lived, and photography is the way to show those feelings.

 How do you market your work?

 I started off by using the typical photo profile websites available at that time, trying to get the users’ attention with my photos.
 Then I started to participate in several national photo contests.
 That was a turning point, I won several contests and after that, things started to roll.
 I was contacted by international photo magazines, I sold a few photos to National Geographic and other magazines and local companies.

-After that, I decided to promote my work more professionally, so I started my own portfolio website on Pixpa.
+After that, I decided to promote my work more professionally, so I started my own online portfolio website on Pixpa.
 Now I have added promotion on Facebook and started to sell some photos in a few photo stock websites.
 So far so good.

 How has your website helped you?